30440r/PasswordListGenerator/README.md

 ## About

-Humans include personal information in their passwords, information that can often be found on social media accounts, and can potentially be used by cybercriminals to crack passwords, such as:
+Humans include personal information in their passwords. such as:

 * Their own name or the name of a family member
 * Their pet’s name